AlexHenriques/inBlindSight/README.md

 - **Current Focus**: The tool only focuses on blinding identifiers, which are variables that uniquely identify each entity within the dataset.
 - **Limitation**: It does **NOT** remove biases introduced by patterns of variables.
-For example, in blinded a variable (e.g., country) entities sharing the same value will still share the same label.
+For example, in blinded a variable (e.g., country), entities sharing the same value will still share the same label.
 - **Recommendation**: Consider deleting all the non-relevant information from the working datasets and then blind the IDs.
 - **Planned Future**: In the future, a feature will be added to address scenarios such as the one just mentioned, by creating pairing a categorical value to multiple labels.
 Additionally, if people are interested, the option to